 3.7.3.4 See also 4.7 (WIS-TechSpec-6: Managing operations of the WIS)

-Note: More information on expected service levels, performance indicators, and fair usage policies is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on expected service levels, performance indicators, and fair usage policies is provided in the Guide to the WIS Vol. II (WMO-No. 1061).

 3.7.4 Functional requirements of a Global Broker